 #13 – Withernsea

 Withernsea is one of a string of accessible coastal towns.
 Dotted along the northeast coast, these towns offer a traditional and accessible seaside walk.

 Famous for its fishing industry, Bridlington turned out to be much more.
 From the picturesque harbour to the award winning sandy beaches set against the white chalk cliffs of the Flamborough head, this was a great walk, one we long to return to.

 #15 – Scarborough

 OK, so I nearly died in Scarborough, but that wouldn’t put me off from returning.
-We walked along the upper level with great views over the town and beach below.
+We walked on the upper level with great views over the town and beach below.
 Next time I want to get down to the seafront and sample all Scarborough has to offer.